UBTA/Scenario/Assets/CharacterFramework/README.md

   }
 ```

-Interface `IIKLook` allows Custom look of characters.
-Its simply uses Rigging constraints to procedural looking to the targets.
+Interface `IIKLook` allows usement of procedural look for characters.
+It's simply uses Rigging constraints for looking and following the targets.

 > [!NOTE]
 >Module works with `LookConstraint`, which should have full setup in editor includig `sourceObjects[0]`.